rkm-ravi94/awesome-devops-interview/aws.md

 #### Question: Explain the concept of AWS Lambda Triggers.
-**Answer:**
+**Answer:**<br>
 Lambda Triggers: They're events that invoke Lambda functions automatically when a particular event occurs in other AWS services.
 For instance, S3 upload triggers a Lambda function.

 #### Question: Describe AWS Route 53 and its key features.
-**Answer:**
+**Answer:**<br>
-Route 53: It's a scalable domain name system (DNS) web service providing domain registration and routing internet traffic to resources.
+Route 53: It's a scalable domain name system (DNS) web service providing domain registration and routing internet traffic to resources.<br>
 Key Features: Health checks, traffic flow, domain registration, and global data propagation are significant functionalities.

 #### Question: What are the benefits of using AWS EFS (Elastic File System)?
-**Answer:**
+**Answer:**<br>
 EFS: It's a file storage service providing scalable storage for use with Amazon EC2 instances.
 Benefits include high availability, durability, and compatibility with multiple EC2 instances.

 #### Question: Explain AWS CloudTrail and its role in AWS security.
-**Answer:**
+**Answer:**<br>
-CloudTrail: It's a service for logging and monitoring AWS API calls for auditing and security analysis.
+CloudTrail: It's a service for logging and monitoring AWS API calls for auditing and security analysis.<br>
 Role in Security: CloudTrail provides a record of actions taken by a user, role, or an AWS service for security and compliance needs.

 #### Question: What is the AWS Storage Gateway and its use cases?
-**Answer:**
+**Answer:**<br>
-Storage Gateway: It's a service connecting an on-premises software appliance with cloud-based storage to provide seamless integration.
+Storage Gateway: It's a service connecting an on-premises software appliance with cloud-based storage to provide seamless integration.<br>
 Use Cases: Backup, disaster recovery, and hybrid cloud storage are common scenarios.

 #### Question: Explain the benefits of using AWS Elastic Beanstalk.
-**Answer:**
+**Answer:**<br>
-Elastic Beanstalk: It's a service that simplifies deployment and management of applications in the AWS cloud.
+Elastic Beanstalk: It's a service that simplifies deployment and management of applications in the AWS cloud.<br>
 Benefits: It streamlines infrastructure management, eases deployment, and allows developers to focus on coding.

 #### Question: How does AWS CloudFront work and what are its features?
-**Answer:**
+**Answer:**<br>
-CloudFront: It's a content delivery network (CDN) service, distributing content globally with low latency and high data transfer speeds.
+CloudFront: It's a content delivery network (CDN) service, distributing content globally with low latency and high data transfer speeds.<br>
 Features: Edge locations, caching, and origin fetch optimization are key functionalities.

 #### Question: Describe AWS Data Pipeline and its functionalities.
-**Answer:**
+**Answer:**<br>
-Data Pipeline: It's a web service for processing and moving data between different AWS services and on-premises data sources.
+Data Pipeline: It's a web service for processing and moving data between different AWS services and on-premises data sources.<br>
 Functionalities: ETL (Extract, Transform, Load), scheduling, and data transformation are significant capabilities.

 #### Question: What is AWS OpsWorks and its use cases in infrastructure management?
-**Answer:**
+**Answer:**<br>
-OpsWorks: It's a configuration management service that provides managed instances of Chef and Puppet for infrastructure management.
+OpsWorks: It's a configuration management service that provides managed instances of Chef and Puppet for infrastructure management.<br>
 Use Cases: Application and infrastructure management, automation, and security patching are primary scenarios.

 #### Question: How does AWS X-Ray assist in application performance monitoring?
-**Answer:**
+**Answer:**<br>
-AWS X-Ray: It's a service that helps developers analyze and debug production, distributed applications.
+AWS X-Ray: It's a service that helps developers analyze and debug production, distributed applications.<br>
 Role in Performance Monitoring: X-Ray provides insights into how an application is performing and where issues might occur in a distributed environment.

 #### Question: Explain the AWS Secrets Manager and its role in security.
-**Answer:**
+**Answer:**<br>
-Secrets Manager: It's a service for managing sensitive information such as passwords, API keys, and other secrets.
+Secrets Manager: It's a service for managing sensitive information such as passwords, API keys, and other secrets.<br>
 Security Role: It helps protect sensitive data by controlling access and enabling rotation of secrets for enhanced security.

 #### Question: What type of autoscaling policies are there in AWS ?
 **Answer:**
-*Target Tracking*: Scales based on predefined metrics to maintain a target value.
+* *Target Tracking*: Scales based on predefined metrics to maintain a target value.
-*Step Scaling*: Scales based on configured steps with different scaling adjustments.
+* *Step Scaling*: Scales based on configured steps with different scaling adjustments.
-*Simple/Manual Scaling*: Allows fixed scaling actions manually.
+* *Simple/Manual Scaling*: Allows fixed scaling actions manually.

 #### Question: What is Warmup and Cool down period ?
 **Answer:**
-*Warm Up Time*: Duration for newly launched instances to stabilize before they receive full traffic.
+* *Warm Up Time*: Duration for newly launched instances to stabilize before they receive full traffic.
-*Cool Down Period*: Time during which Auto Scaling waits before another scaling activity.
+* *Cool Down Period*: Time during which Auto Scaling waits before another scaling activity.

 #### Question: What are components of IAM ?
 **Answer:**
-Users: Individuals needing access to AWS.
+* Users: Individuals needing access to AWS.
-Groups: Collections of users with the same permissions.
+* Groups: Collections of users with the same permissions.
-Roles: Define a set of permissions for making AWS service requests.
+* Roles: Define a set of permissions for making AWS service requests.
-Policies: Define permissions and attach them to users, groups, or roles.
+* Policies: Define permissions and attach them to users, groups, or roles.

 #### Question: What if I have lost the Pem file for ubuntu user of an ec2-instance ?
-**Answer:**
+**Answer:**<br>
 It's advisable to create a new key pair and associate it with the instance.
 Otherwise, if an EBS-backed instance, stopping it, detaching the root volume, attaching it to another instance, modifying the authorized_keys file, then reattaching it to the original instance might help recover access.